Ignacio Hernando de Larramendi y Montiano: MAPFRE: international expansion

-Already in 1969 Larramendi ensured the decision to commence expansion beyond Spain; though various directions were considered, from the onset he had his sights set on Latin America.
-In the early 1970s the company, by means of Editorial MAPFRE, embarked on public relations campaign, while Larramendi used to tour the continent himself; he made sure that Argentina was the most promising market and Colombia was the "mas españolista" country.
-In the late 1970s the company was looking for the most appropriate expansion formula; on the one hand, in 1976 it set up MAPFRE Internacional and directly entered many South American markets, on the other, it formed re-insurance conglomerates with Belgian and Dutch companies.
-None of that really worked; the most successful strategy was taking over local entities and using re-insurance as a ram to enter local markets; following acquisitions of Seguros Caribe (Colombia), Aconcagua (Argentina) and other companies, in the late 1980s MAPFRE became a major player on the continent.
-Also swift response to the 1985 Mexico earthquake earned the group prestige and recognition.
-In 1998 the company became re-insurance market leader in Latin America and the first among foreign companies in general.
-On the Latin American market MAPFRE engaged in 10 companies before 1990 and 22 after that date.
+By 1969 Larramendi had convinced MAPFRE to expand beyond Spain.
+Although a number of possibilities were considered Larramendi had his sights set on Latin America from the start.
+In the early 1970s Editorial MAPFRE embarked on a public relations campaign on behalf of the company while Larramendi toured South America himself, confirming that Argentina was the most promising market and that Colombia was the "mas españolista" (trans: "more Spanish nationalist") country.

+By the late 1970s the company was looking for the most appropriate expansion formula.
+On the one hand it set up MAPFRE Internacional in 1976 and directly entered many South American markets.
+On the other it formed re-insurance conglomerates with Belgian and Dutch companies.
+But neither of these strategies really worked.
+The most successful strategy was to take over local entities and use re-insurance as a ram to enter local markets.
+Following acquisitions of Seguros Caribe in Colombia, Aconcagua in Argentina, and other companies, MAPFRE became a major player on the continent in the late 1980s, and its swift response to the 1985 Mexico earthquake earned the group prestige and recognition.
+In 1998 the company became the overall re-insurance market leader in Latin America and the leader among foreign insurance companies in Latin America in general.
+And while MAPFRE had operated through ten companies in the Latin American market before 1990, after that date it was twenty-two.

-During Larramendi's tenure MAPFRE failed to develop more than testimonial business in Europe.
-Following market simulations it was agreed that though a key player in Spain, the company was not in position to engage in full scale competition with larger German, Dutch or French conglomerates in the EEC, especially that earlier investment in Progress, a Sicily-focused company intended as starter for the Italian expansion, turned out to be a failure.
-At some stage MAPFRE considered entering Japan, but the Far-East plans were finally scaled down to businesses in Hong Kong and Macau.
+During Larramendi's tenure MAPFRE failed to develop substantial business in Europe.
+Following market simulations it was agreed that though the company was a key player in Spain it was not in a position to engage in full scale competition with larger German, Dutch, or French conglomerates in the EEC, especially since an earlier investment in Progress, a Sicily-focused company intended as a starter for Italian expansion, had turned out to be a failure.
+At one stage MAPFRE considered entering Japan, but the Far East plans were finally scaled down to just businesses in Hong Kong and Macau.